sgl9gd/spotify_pipeline_2/README.md

 # Introduction

 This project was inspired by sidarth1805: [link](https://github.com/sidharth1805/Spotify_etl.git).
 I started by trying to re-create the pipeline one-for-one but found it impossible since much of the API documentation has been updated.
-Below I'll walk through a bit of my thought process and how I ended up with the final product.
+It's also called spotify_pipline_2 because spotify_pipeline_1...has my CLIENT SECRET all over it.
+Well, either way, below I'll walk through a bit of my thought process and how I ended up with the final product.

 # Initial Attempt - Flask